manioanadrian/Inno-West/docs/README.md

 5. Production Table: Is the table from the CrateDB where the production data will be stored.
 6. Part Table: Is the table from the CrateDB where the parts data will be stored.

-> Optional it can be added to run automaticaly at startup.
+> Optional it can be added to run automaticaly at startup via the startup windows tool or the task scheduler by creating a new task with the api.
+> 1. Startup folder can be accessed via Run and type in *shell:startup*.
+> 2. Add the shortcut of the api here.

 ## Usage